severalnines/docs/getting-started.rst

 *Step #3*

-Setup passwordless SSH to all target database nodes (including ClusterControl node).
-On ClusterControl node, run following commands:
+Setup passwordless SSH to all target nodes (ClusterControl and all database nodes).
+Run following commands on ClusterControl:

 .. code-block:: bash